Pocket Gophers

 Common questions about identification, prevention, and treatment

-Do gopher sonic repellers work?
+Do gopher sonic repellers and vibration stakes actually work?

 Similar Pests